 After the incision is made, excess skin and fat are removed from the buttocks and thighs.
 This may be done using liposuction if there is a large amount of fat to be removed.
 The skin is then stretched to position the buttocks and thighs into their new position, and the area is sutured closed.
 Compression garments are usually applied to help reduce swelling and expedite the healing process.
 Some patients may need to stay overnight after this procedure, while others can leave shortly after the effects of anesthesia have worn off.

 After the buttock lift/outer thigh lift procedure, patients may experience temporary swelling, soreness and bruising for a few days.
-These side effects can be controlled with pain medication prescribed by your doctor.
+These side effects can be controlled with pain medication prescribed by Dr. Turk.
 Most patients can return to work and regular activities after about two weeks, but should avoid strenuous exercise for at least four weeks.
 The appearance of the scars from this procedure will continue to change for up to 18 months, but usually fade and can be easily concealed.

 The results of this procedure are considered permanent, as long as no significant weight loss occurs.
 Patients can enjoy a trimmer contour with improved skin tightness and smoothness.
 The appearance of cellulite can also be improved through this procedure.
 Even after a buttock lift, patients are not immune to the effects of aging, and the buttocks and outer thighs will begin to droop and sag again over time.
 However, the buttocks and outer thighs will continue to look better than if a lift had never been performed on them.